- Communicating: explicit vs. implicit

 The Big Interview: Danica Murphy, Mastering the Performance Mindset

-Ahead of the IMI Executive Series we sat down with Danica Murphy, lead designer for the short programme Mastering the Performance Mindset, to ask why it is so crucial for the future-fit leader to have the right mindset to succeed in an ever shifting business landscape.
+We sat down with Danica Murphy, lead designer for the IMI short programme Mastering the Performance Mindset, to ask why it is so crucial for the future-fit leader to have the right mindset to succeed in an ever shifting business landscape.